|Learn- This Month, the Topic is Motor and Torque

 magnetic field, then no lines of force are cut by the rotor conductors, and torque is zero.
 When running, the rotor

-rotor current to flow, so that the resulting torque is sufficient to overcome windage and friction losses, and drive the
+current to flow, so that the resulting torque is sufficient to overcome windage and friction losses, and drive the load.

-load.
-The speed difference between the rotor and magnetic field, called slip, is normally referred to as a percentage
+The speed difference between the rotor and magnetic field, called slip, is normally referred to as a percentage of

 Polyphase motors: Polyphase squirrel-cage motors are basically constant-speed machines, but some degree of

-in torque, current, and full-load speed.
-Evolution and standardization have resulted in four fundamental types of
+torque, current, and full-load speed.
+Evolution and standardization have resulted in four fundamental types of motors.

 Designs A and B: General-purpose motors with normal starting torques and currents, and low slip.

-B, a polyphase motor that produces the same breakdown (maximum) torque as a single-phase motor cannot attain
+a polyphase motor that produces the same breakdown (maximum) torque as a single-phase motor cannot attain the

-the same speed-torque point for full-load speed as a single-phase motor.
-Therefore, breakdown torque must be
+same speed-torque point for full-load speed as a single-phase motor.
+Therefore, breakdown torque must be higher (a

-higher (a minimum of 140% of the breakdown torque of a single-phase, general-purpose motor) so that full-load
+minimum of 140% of the breakdown torque of a single-phase, general-purpose motor) so that full-load speeds are

-breakaway loads are high at starting, but which normally run at rated full load and are not subject to high overload
+loads are high at starting, but which normally run at rated full load and are not subject to high overload demands after

 Design D: High slip, very high starting torque, low starting current, and low full-load speed.
 Because of the high slip,